linkedin/rest.li/docs/gradle.md

 **Gradle 1.8+ is required.**

-# An Example
+## An Example

 As an example,  let's consider a simple Rest.li project with three modules:

 * An `/api` module containing pegasus schema definitions in the `src/main/pegasus` directory.
-Also this is where java client bindings for the service will be generated (the client-bindings are sometimes not a separate project, but are put into the '/api' project along with the .pdsc's).
+This is where java client bindings for the service will be generated.
+(The client-bindings are sometimes not a separate project, but they are put into the `/api` project along with the pdscs.)
-* A `/server` module containing resources defined in java classes in the `src/main/java` directory under the `com.linkedin.restli.example.impl` namespace  (E.g. com.linkedin.restli.example.impl.RestLiExampleBasicServer.java).
+* A `/server` module containing resources defined in java classes in the `src/main/java` directory under the `com.linkedin.restli.example.impl` namespace  (E.g., com.linkedin.restli.example.impl.RestLiExampleBasicServer.java).
 * An example java client that uses the client-bindings.

-## Root build.gradle
+### Root build.gradle

 /build.gradle: